-Turbidity data gathered on the Salmon River during winter and spring depict similar trends in response to the lack of major winter rain and snowmelt events (Figures 34).
+Turbidity data gathered on the Salmon River during winter and spring of 2015 show a spike in February associated with runoff event (Figure 33).

-Figure 33.
-Daily average turbidity, winters of 2007 - 2014 on Salmon River (SA).
+Figure 32.
+Daily average turbidity, winters of 2007 - 2015 on Salmon River (SA).

-Major Tributary Conclusions from Datasonde Data 2014: Water temperature differed among sites during the beginning of summer more likely due to sub basin hydrology differences (snow melt vs spring fed) and differed less once in stream flows dropped and air temperature became the dominant controlling factor.
+Major Tributary Conclusions from Datasonde Data 2015: Water temperature differed among sites during the beginning of summer more likely due to sub basin hydrology differences (snow melt vs spring fed) and differed less once in stream flows dropped and air temperature became the dominant controlling factor.
 This trend has been recorded annually for the past five years.
-Dissolved oxygen levels in the lower Salmon were the worst recorded among the three major tributaries for 2014, this drop corresponds with the Salmon's highest water temperature readings indicating the rivers decreased ability to hold oxygen with increased water temperature.
+Dissolved oxygen levels in the lower Salmon were the worst recorded among the three major tributaries for 2015, this drop corresponds with the Salmon's highest water temperature readings indicating the rivers decreased ability to hold oxygen with increased water temperature.
 Dissolved oxygen levels in the lower Salmon did not meet the Salmon River Basin Plan water quality objective of 9mg/L for a large portion of the sampling season, July through September.
-This timeframe corresponds with large diurnal pH swings indicting photo-respiration was impacting water quality in 2014.
-The pH in the Shasta, Salmon and Scott River were high in 2014 compared to their own six year trends.
+This timeframe corresponds with large diurnal pH swings indicating photo-respiration was impacting water quality in 2015.
+The pH in the Shasta, Salmon and Scott River were high in 2015 compared to their own six year trends.

-MAINSTEM AND TRIBUTARIES
+MAIN STEM AND TRIBUTARIES